DinoChiesa/Apigee-Audit-Watcher/README.md

     },
   ```

+The `sleepTime` specifies the amount of time the script should wait before
+polling the audit trail.
+The `sleepTime` can be expressed as a number followed
+by a letter to indicate the timeunit as seconds, minutes, hours.
+For example,
+`1h` is one hour, `4m` is 4 minutes.
+The sleepTime should not be more than 10
+hours.
+(For now the lookback is hardcoded at 10 hours; so if you configure the
+script to wait longer than 10 hours then this script will miss audit records.)

 For the `alert` you have several options: `slack`, `googlechat`, or `hipchat`.

 To set up slack, you need to visit the [webhooks